Merkel appeals to Germans to back trade pact ahead of G7 meeting

 One of the major stumbling blocks to the deal is an investor protection clause wanted by the Americans.

-Many in Europe fear that U.S. multinational companies will use a so-called investor-to-state dispute settlement (ISDS) mechanism to challenge Europe’s food, labour and environmental laws on the grounds that they restrict free commerce.
+Many in Europe fear that U.S. multinational companies will use a so-called investor-to-state dispute settlement (ISDS) mechanism to challenge Europe’s food, labor and environmental laws on the grounds that they restrict free commerce.

 Proponents of a deal have said it could add $100 billion in annual economic output on both sides of the Atlantic.